suttacentral/studies/docs/texts/pali-basics.md

 The pronunciation of Pali is described in detail in ancient texts.
 Ancient Indian linguistics is one of the most precise of all social sciences, and the texts details the exact methods of pronunciation and places of articulation in the mouth.

 Modern pronunciation of Pali varies according to the linguistic background of the speaker.
 For example, speakers of a dialect that does not include both “r” and “l” might confuse them in Pali.
-Retroflex consonants, which are pronounced with the tongue curled back on top the roof of the mouth, are absent in most languages and are usally replaced with the corresponding dental.
+Retroflex consonants, which are pronounced with the tongue curled back on top the roof of the mouth, are absent in most languages and are usually replaced with the corresponding dental.
 Sometimes the same letter is used for different sounds in the local language than in Pali.
-For example, ภ is pronounced as an aspirated “p” in Thai, but as an aspirated “b” in Pali.
+For example, ภ is pronounced as aspirated “p” in Thai, but as aspirated “b” in Pali.

 Despite these regional variations, scholars agree on the original pronunciation.